 8. Not allowing time for commissioning

-Commissioning of some facilities can be lengthy and complex and depend on various sections of the work to be complete, as well as the completion and connection of the utilities.
+Commissioning of some facilities can be lengthy and complex and depend on various sections of the work to be completed, as well as the completion and connection of the utilities.

 9. Not including all the requirements to have an operational facility